Hitlh/SlideRAG/README.md

 - 🖼️ **PPT-first multimodal RAG pipeline**: Uses a unified multimodal parser and a graph-and-vector hybrid retrieval engine to support grounded QA across text, images, tables, and equations.
 - 🪄 **Hidden-information expansion for concise slides**: Detects high-compression pages and expands implicit content into grounded explanatory text.
 - 🔗 **Page-topic extraction and structural linking**: Extracts per-page topics and links related slides to model section-level continuity in long decks.
-- 🤝 **Easy to use**: One backend supports Web, QQ, WeChat, and WhatsApp bridge mode, making the assistant accessible in familiar study workflows.
+- 🤝 **Easy to use**: One backend supports Web, QQ, Feishu, WeChat, and WhatsApp bridge mode, making the assistant accessible in familiar study workflows.

 ## 🧩 Framework